Hire an SEO Agency

 What tools do I need for DIY SEO?

-At minimum: Google Search Console (free), Google Analytics 4 (free), Screaming Frog (free up to 500 URLs), an Ahrefs or SEMrush subscription ($99–$200/mo), and a CMS you can edit.
-Total tooling cost: roughly $1,500–$3,000/yr.
+At minimum: Google Search Console (free), Google Analytics 4 (free), Screaming Frog (free up to 500 URLs), an Ahrefs or SEMrush plan ($99–$200/mo), and a CMS you can edit.
+Total tooling cost: about $1,500–$3,000/yr.

 Will an agency work if we already tried DIY?